 The PIHP shall establish and maintain an accounting system in accordance with generally accepted accounting principles (GAAP).
 The costs properly applicable to Title XIX State Plan services, distinct from Title XIX 1915(c) waiver services, distinct from Title XIX 1915(b)(3) waiver services, shall be accounted for separately and readily ascertainable and auditable.
-The accounting system shall separately maintain records pertaining to the services and any other costs and expenditures made under this Contract separately for each funding stream.
+The system shall separately maintain records pertaining to the services and any other costs and expenditures made.

 The PIHP and any subcontractors shall make available to the State, its agents, and appropriate federal representatives, any financial records of the PIHP or subcontractors on a quarterly basis.
-Accounting procedures, policies and records shall be completely open to State and federal audit at any time during the Contract Period and for six years thereafter.
+Accounting procedures, policies and records shall be completely open to State and federal audit at any time during the Contract Period and for 10 years thereafter.